viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 ## Enabling Specific Communication Protocols on the Raspberry Pi

-If you are using hardware that requires I2C, SPI, serial, or one-wire protocols to communicate with your Pi, you will need to enable them via `raspi-config`.
+If you are using hardware that requires I2C, SPI, serial, or one-wire protocols to communicate with your Pi, you will need to enable them using `raspi-config`.

 Launch the config tool by running the following command: